-His expertise is in public international law, and in particular international human rights, international courts and tribunals, international environmental law, and international criminal and humanitarian law.
+His expertise is in public international law, and in particular international human rights and international courts and tribunals.

 Between 1996 and 2006, he created, developed and managed the Project on International Courts and Tribunals, a joint undertaking of the Center on International Cooperation, New York University, and the Centre for International Courts and Tribunals at University College London, becoming a world-renown authority in the field.

 In 2011, Professor Romano decided to put his considerable knowledge on the law and procedure of international adjudicative bodies to the service of victims of human rights violations.
-He founded the International Human Rights Clinic at Loyola Law School, Los Angeles.
-Since then, he has led his students in the litigation of dozens of cases before the Inter-American Commission of Human Rights and specialized United Nations human rights bodies (e.g., the Human Rights Committee; the Committee of the Convention on the Elimination of Discrimination against Women; the Committee of the Covenant on Economic, Social and Cultural Rights); preparation of/amici curiae/briefs for the Inter-American Court of Human Rights and several domestic courts; preparation shadow reports for the United Nations Universal Periodic Review and the periodic reports on the Covenant on Civil and Political Rights.
-In 2014 he was given the Hidden Hero Award of the CSJ Center for Reconciliation and Justice for his work in the human rights field.
+He founded the International Human Rights Center at Loyola Law School, Los Angeles.
+Since then, he has led his students in the litigation of dozens of cases before the Inter-American Commission of Human Rights and specialized United Nations human rights bodies (e.g., the Human Rights Committee; the Committee of the Convention on the Elimination of Discrimination against Women; the Committee of the Covenant on Economic, Social and Cultural Rights).

 Besides teaching at Loyola, every year Prof. Romano teaches as visiting or adjunct professor in several universities in the U.S. and Europe.
 Currently, he is Senior Research Fellow at iCourts, Center of Excellence for International Courts, University of Copenhagen, and at the Centre for the Study of the Legitimate Roles of the Judiciary in the Global Order, University of Oslo, Norway."